Ch. 3 Deep Water (William Douglas)

 Q. 6 Why did Douglas think that the YMCA pool was safe?

 Ans.
 Douglas wanted to learn swimming.
-He decided to learn swimming in the YMCA pool.
+He decided to learn how to swim in the YMCA pool.
 He felt that the YMCA pool was safe.
 Because it was only two or three feet deep in the beginning.
 And It was only nine feet deep at the other end.

 Q. 7 What did Douglas plan to do when the big boy threw him into the pool?

 Ans.
-When the big boy threw him into the pool then he made a plan that when his feet touch the bottom, he would make a big jump, come to the surface, he flat on the surface.
+When the big boy threw him into the pool then he made a plan that when his feet touched the bottom, he would make a big jump, come to the surface, and lie flat on the surface.
 After that he would paddle to the edge of the pool

 Q. 1 How did Douglas overcome his fear of deep water?